How to Pseudonymize New Values and Minimize Re-ID Risk

 Summary

 In this post, we discussed the challenges of new values being added to production and reducing the risk of re-identification when masking production data through pseudonymization for non-production usage.
 We conceptually addressed these issues using hashed name values stored in a .set file and demonstrated the solution using IRI FieldShield.
-Following this article and interest in the subject, IRI developed a fit-for-purpose set file wizard available from the IRI Workbench RowGen menu to create a hashed set for pseudonyms; see this post for information on the Pseudonym Hash Set Creation Wizard.
+Following this article and interest in the subject, IRI developed a fit-for-purpose hash-based pseudonymization rule, and hashed set file creation wizard, both now available in IRI Workbench for producing consistent, self-updating pseudonyms.